arindas/laminarmq/README.md

 Segment has cache_index_records(), drop_index_cache()

-We provide a new trait StorageMut: Storage with a ::read_mut(&mut self, …) function.
+We provide a new trait AsyncIndexedReadMut: AsyncIndexedRead with a ::read_mut(&mut self, …) function.

 Only SegmentedLog implements this trait with the LRU cache mechanism.